 The anti-obesity activity was also confirmed in study.
-Aqueous extract administered to Wistar rats exhibited suppressed increases in body weight, organs weight, and plasma lipids.
+Aqueous extract administered to Wistar rats exhibited suppressed increases in the body weight, organs weight, and plasma lipids.

 The anti-diabetic effect of leaves is attributed to increase in insulin secretion.
 And the increased insulin level is due appears to be due to repair or regeneration

 of the endocrine pancreas (as manifested by the doubling of islet number and beta cell number in the pancreatic tissue of diabetic rats that were orally administered with G. sylvestre extracts).
-Some other proposed mechanisms for blood glucose lowering actions include increase in glucose uptake and utilization, stimulation of beta cell function, stimulation of enzymes etc.
+Some other proposed mechanisms for blood glucose lowering actions include increase in glucose uptake and utilization, stimulation of beta cell function, stimulation of enzymes, etc.

 Medicinal Uses Gurmar/Dhuleti/G. sylvestre

-As a folk medicine, the leaves of plant are used fresh or in dried form.
-The dried powder is given in dose of 3-5 grams for treatment of diabetes and other ailments.
+As a folk medicine, the leaves of the plant are used fresh or in dried form.
+The dried powder is given in a dose of 3-5 grams for the treatment of diabetes and other ailments.
 The leaf powder can be mixed with cow’s milk and taken orally to treat diabetes.
 One or two fresh leaves of the plant are chewed daily to control diabetes and keep the sugar level optimum.

-The leaves of plant are used as tea to treat obesity, gastric acid, stomach aches and UTI (Urinary tract infections).
+The leaves of the plant are used as tea to treat obesity, gastric acid, stomach aches and UTI (Urinary tract infections).
 The tea is prepared by pouring boiling water (1 cup) on Gurmar leaves and steeping for 10-15 minutes in covered pot.